Valdehh/CSS_Group4.github.io/docs/network.md

 <br>
 </figure>

-This illustration highlights that this bot node is clearly an outlier.
+[Figure 1](#fig1) illustration highlights that this bot node is clearly an outlier.
 This makes sense because it's a GitHub-provided bot designed to help repositories with tasks like monitoring for security vulnerabilities, which is especially beneficial for large companies that own many of these great repositories.